-• The cutting force (also called pressure) greatly affects the quality of the cut.
+- The cutting force (also called pressure) greatly affects the quality of the cut.
 If the force is too low, the material cannot be cut.
 If the force is too high, you will get bad cutting (even incomplete cutting at times) and tearing of the material.
-Use recommended starting forces for the material you are cutting, test before cutting, and make adjustments in order to get a clean cut.

-- The cutting force ranges from 1 to 200 on the force scale.
-The maximum of 200 represents the 1500g of cutting force on an ACS-24UHF.
+Use recommended starting forces for the material you are cutting, test before cutting, and make adjustments in order to get a clean cut. - The cutting force ranges from 1 to 160 on the force scale.
+The maximum of 160 represents the 950g of cutting force on a KNK.
 To change the force (F), use the left and right "+" and "-" buttons, while in Online mode.
+On newer KNK models, the force can also be set within the Cut Project With window.
+Check the box next to Set Force and Speed and scroll to the desired setting.
+If necessary, use the arrow keys on your keyboard to fine-tune the setting.

-You cannot change settings from the Cut Project With window in MTC. - Dull blades will need more force than new blades, thus anticipate needing higher force over the course of the life of the blade. - When cutting materials that can use either blade, the 45 degree blade needs more force than the 60 degree blade, because of the extra contact with the material being cut. - Materials that absorb moisture (such as cardstock, paper, fabric, and chipboard) will need more force (and possibly more than one pass) if they have been exposed to humidity.
+- Dull blades will need more force than new blades, thus anticipate needing higher force over the course of the life of the blade. - When cutting materials that can use either blade, the 45 degree blade needs more force than the 60 degree blade, because of the extra contact with the material being cut. - Materials that absorb moisture (such as cardstock, paper, fabric, and chipboard) will need more force (and possibly more than one pass) if they have been exposed to humidity.
 One tip is to blow dry these materials before cutting. - The following are approximate force settings for a range of materials.
-Again, remember to use the Test button on the machine to cut small rectangles to verify the pressure setting and your blade length are sufficient for the cut.
+Again, remember to use the Test button on the machine to cut small rectangles or rings to verify the pressure setting and your blade length are sufficient for the cut.
 Also remember to remove the test cut and observe the mat for any cut lines.
-Decrease the blade exposure, as needed, to prevent unnecessary cutting into the mat. - o For vinyl, set the pressure setting to around 30 40.
+Decrease the blade exposure, as needed, to prevent unnecessary cutting into the mat. - \Diamond For vinyl, set the pressure setting to around 30 40.
 Cheaper vinyl, such as cling vinyl, may require a slightly higher pressure.
-Iron-on transfer will need a force of around 60 70. - o For computer paper and foil, set the pressure setting to around 30 50. - o For vellum and heavier paper, like the more expensive patterned papers used in scrapbooking, set the pressure setting to around 55 75.
-However, heavier vellum may require more pressure. - o For lighter cardstocks, try a pressure setting of around 60 85. - o For heavier cardstocks like Bazzill and Club Scrap, pressures can range from 75 120.
+Iron-on transfer will need a force of around 60 70. - \Diamond For computer paper and foil, set the pressure setting to around 30 50. - For vellum and heavier paper, like the more expensive patterned papers used in scrapbooking, set the pressure setting to around 55 75.
+However, heavier vellum may require more pressure. - ♦ For lighter cardstocks, try a pressure setting of around 60 85. - For heavier cardstocks like Bazzill and Club Scrap, pressures can range from 75 120.
 Some Bazzill weaves may require multi-pass to completely cut the cardstock.
 This is not a function of pressure; rather a function of the inconsistency in the cardstock itself.
-Note that humidity can cause cardstock to absorb moisture and become difficult to cut. - o For the green rhinestone template material, use a pressure setting of 75 and 2 passes. - o For very thin chipboard, try a pressure setting of around 100 120.
-As with the heavier cardstocks, humidity can play a factor and multi-cut may be necessary. - o For thicker chipboard, the pressure setting will need to be anywhere from 120 200 and multiple passes will be necessary to completely cut through the material. - More specific settings are available at the end of this chapter. - For detailed information on cutting various materials, refer to Chapter 10.
+Note that humidity can cause cardstock to absorb moisture and become difficult to cut. - ♦ For the green rhinestone template material, use a pressure setting of 75 and 2 passes. - For very thin chipboard, try a pressure setting of around 100 120.
+As with the heavier cardstocks, humidity can play a factor and multi-cut may be necessary. - ♦ For thicker chipboard, the pressure setting will need to be anywhere from 120 160 and multiple passes will be necessary to completely cut through the material. - More specific settings are available at the end of this chapter. - For detailed information on cutting various materials, refer to Chapter 10.